ChainSafe/gossamer/docs/docs/design/grandpa-client.md

 ### Integration tests

 There are tests found in `sc_consensus_grandpa` ([link](https://github.com/paritytech/polkadot-sdk/blob/feac7a521092c599d47df3e49084e6bff732c7db/substrate/client/consensus/grandpa/src/tests.rs#L19)) that create a mock network to test general functionality.
 There are both startup, shutdown tests, as well as testing finalization of blocks and persistence of voter state.
 I think it would be prudent to replicate the same tests minus the ones that utilize `ObserverWork`.

+### RPC Integration

+Gossamer already has a [`GrandpaModule`](https://github.com/ChainSafe/gossamer/blob/2eff00475ac1234ac1701f596808f93b3bf0bd46/dot/rpc/modules/grandpa.go#L15) to prove finality, retrieve round state, and a [`GrandpaJustificationListener`](https://github.com/ChainSafe/gossamer/blob/db64e1b48b5b0c3d234be0099aa176d298693bd8/dot/rpc/subscription/listeners.go#L439) to subscribe to justifications.
+Changes will need to be made to support the new GRANDPA client.
+This can be be deprioritized given that we do not need this immediately given our current milestones.

 [`VoterWork`]:(https://github.com/paritytech/polkadot-sdk/blob/d2fd53645654d3b8e12cbf735b67b93078d70113/substrate/client/consensus/grandpa/src/lib.rs#L867)